chrismartinex/chrismartinex/README.md

 ### CONNECT
 --------------------------------------------
 📧 Reach me at uschrismartinez@gmail.com
-📇 Connect with me on [LinkedIn](https://www.linkedin.com/in/3chrismartinez/) to stay updated on my professional journey.
+📇 Stay informed about my professional pursuits by connecting with me on [LinkedIn](https://www.linkedin.com/in/3chrismartinez/)